Nodulaire/ELK-Ansible/README.md

 │   └── INM-InstallationManual.md                     <-- main installation guide
 └── README.md                                         <-- summary
 ```

+For the hardware and network requirement see: [inm](Documentation/Installation/INM-InstallationManual.md).

 ## Anouncement
 The project isn't ready yet.
 There is a lot of work left to do.
 Feel free to join us in our creation !

 ## Contact
-This project is made on our spare time be free to contact us at any time.
+Feel free to contact us at any time.

 | Role | Pseudonyme | Name | Contact | PGP Key signature |
 |-------|---|---|--------|-------------------|